Fox-ML-infrastructure/FoxML_Core/LEGAL/EXPORT_COMPLIANCE.md

 **Fox ML Infrastructure does not provide:**

 - **Legal advice** — Legal advice on export control compliance
-- **Compliance services** — Compliance services or compliance consulting
+- **Compliance services** — Compliance services or compliance guidance
 - **License applications** — Assistance with export license applications

 **Licensee should consult with export control counsel for specific compliance questions.**